 I HAD to do it guys!
-Between my son’s pirate birthday party this weekend and Shark Week coming up I HAD to make a NO SEW Shark Plush!!!
+Between my son’s pirate birthday party this weekend and Shark Week coming up I HAD to make this NO SEW Shark Plush toy tutorial!!!
 (UM – but don’t forget to check out our COOL DIY Octopus Arm tutorial!)

 If you’ve been around here you know I can’t sew worth beans, but I’m not opposed to sacrificing some felt to try and make something cool!
 PLUS I scanned the shark template I designed into a PDF file so that all YOU have to do is print it out and cut cut cut!!
 YEAH!!